uu-afp/uu-afp.github.io/about.md

 #### Venue

-The lectures and labs will be held on the Utrecht Science Park (also known as *de Uithof*) in the BBL building.
-Many of the social events will be in the city center, but there are regular buses and you might want to consider renting a bicycle.
+The lecture and lab sessions will be run online.
+We will have live lectures in the (European) afternoon, but recordings will be made available if this does not work for you.
+There will be supervised labs to help you practice with the material from the lectures, also held online.

 #### Costs

-* €1700 - Course, course materials and housing
-* €1500 - Course and course materials

-This registration fee should cover almost all of your expenses in the entire week.
-All lunches, coffee, and dinners will be covered.

-If you are a student or affiliated with a university, we can offer a €1000 euro discount on your registration fee.

-If you are keen to attend the summer school, but unable to finance your stay, you may contact the organizers.
-We have a limited number of scholarships available to provide further financial support.
+We ask for a small registration fee of €50 to help cover the costs of running the summer school.
+If you are keen to attend the summer school, but unable to pay the registration fee, please contact the organizers.
+We are more than happy to waive the fee, if this makes your participation difficult.

 #### Questions?